AdvancedPhotonSource/cohere/docs/source/installation.rst

 ============
 Installation
 ============
+Currently we are working on a new cohere release.
+In the mean time the project can be loaded in the development mode.
 The cohere project can be installed on Linux, Windows and Mac operating systems.

 Create conda environment, activate it and clone cohere repository.
-Cohere project has cohere_core module and two submodules: cohere-ui and cohere_examples.
+Cohere project has cohere_core module and three submodules: cohere-ui, cohere_beamlines, and cohere_examples.
 Run the following commands::

     conda create -n <env_name> -c conda-forge python=3.11 mpi4py pyzmq